Saturday, June 14, 2025

 Aerobic Activities

-Walking, swimming, or cycling get your heart rate up.
+Walking, swimming, or cycling raises your heart rate.
 These aerobic exercises improve heart health and energy.
-Try a 30-minute walk daily or join a water aerobics class to stay active and social.
+A 30-minute walk every day with a join-in water aerobics class would keep you active and social.

 Strength Training Options